tobymelin/SentinelLicenseTool/README.md

 - Fixed license notifier intervals
 - Reduced refresh timeout to once every 30s (down from once per minute)

+### v1.5
+- Continued code cleanup to prepare for Autodesk licenses
+- Fixed bug where automatically refreshing a license could crash the program if the update was timing out

 ## TODO
 - Add license expiry date?
 - Indicate if a user is locking more than one license